Golden Gate Fields to close permanently; San Luis Rey to expand

 The changes will also add to the racing calendar at Santa Anita Park in Arcadia.

-At the conclusion of the Golden Gate Fields meet, the company will focus on ``seamlessly transitioning horses from Northern California to Southern California with the goal of increasing field sizes and adding...
+At the conclusion of the Golden Gate Fields meet, the company will focus on "seamlessly transitioning horses from Northern California to Southern California with the goal of increasing...

 For access to this article please sign in or subscribe.